Trishajaisankar/carbon_emission_AICTE/README.md

 # carbon_emission_AICTE
-This is the project about the Carbon emission and prediction.
-GOAL:Predict carbon emissions from country specific data.
+This project is about to predict carbon emissions from country specific data.